How to experiment, embrace digital change, and be willing to fail. Charity leaders, you are not alone.

 1. Show that you don’t know.
 Role model curiosity

 Because charity digital leaders accept they don’t have all the answers and aren’t afraid to ask for help.
 They ask questions rather than staying silent.
 They are open to new ideas and are constantly learning.

-At a time like this how could anyone know enough?
+Its OK not to know enough.
 Show your staff your willingness to learn new skills and approaches.
 Be ready to ask questions, even if you’re afraid to show you don’t know the answer.
 Be humble.
 Be curious.
 Behaving in this way will give your team permission to do the same.

 What to do

 - Talk to your team.
 Let your vulnerability be a strength.

 - Use Digital Candle to ask experts for free advice.

 - Check if any of these training opportunities meet your needs.

 2. Find out your team’s existing skills — all of them

 Because charity digital leaders draw on internal and external expertise where necessary.